drewfurgiuele/Import-RegisteredServers/README.md

 Did you want to copy all your currently registered servers in SQL Server Management Studio over to SQL Operations Studio?
 Me too.
 This function will do just that.

+If you want to read more about how the script was constructed or to see a demo, visit: http://www.port1433.com

 ## Requirements

 Make sure you have the SQL Server PowerShell Module loaded.
-You can get it here: https://www.powershellgallery.com/packages/SqlServer/
+You can get it here: https://www.powershellgallery.com/packages/SqlServer/s

 ## Important Notes: